-The Importance Of Pruning Your Roses
+The Importance of Pruning Your Roses

-Roses are a beautiful addition to any garden, but they require a bit of care to stay healthy and bloom.
-One important task is pruning, which helps to encourage new growth and remove dead wood or damaged branches.
+Pruning helps to encourage new growth and remove dead wood or damaged branches.
 While it may seem counterintuitive to cut back roses, pruning helps them produce more flowers.
 It also keeps the roses looking tidy and shapely.

 Getting the timing right on when to prune your roses is generally determined by the class of your rose plant and the hardiness zone it grows in.
 However, most rose pruning is done during the spring before the blooms start to show.